When You Need Professional Tile Cleaning Services

-Your tile and grout floor is pretty easy to maintain, on a day to day basis.
-After a few years, though, the grout lines start to get dark, from accumulated soiling and build up.
-When you look at the grout lines over near a wall (where no one ever walks) and then compare them to the normal traffic areas, if you can tell a difference in the color, it’s time for a good professional cleaning.
+Your tile and grout floor is pretty easy to maintain on a day to day basis.
+However, after a few years, the grout lines start to get dark from dirt accumulation.
+If you can tell a difference in color between the grout near a wall versus normal traffic areas, it’s time for a professional grout and tile cleaning.

-So, now that we have discussed how to know when it’s time to clean your tile and grout, let’s talk about how to CLEAN grout, and what that means.
-Cleaning is defined as “Removing soiling (unwanted accumulation of dirt, grease, soap scum, and various other biological contaminants) from the surface of the tile and grout.
-So many people have called us because even when they’re down on their hands and knees with a toothbrush, scrubbing for all they’re worth, it only looks good for a little while, and they get frustrated.
-When we clean and seal your grout, it stays cleaner for longer and will be easier for you to maintain afterward.
+Now that you know when it’s time to clean your tile and grout, let’s talk about how to clean grout.
+Many people have called us because even when they’re down on their hands and knees with a toothbrush, their tile only looks good for a little while.
+When Quest Floor Care cleans and seal your grout, it stays cleaner for longer and will be easier for you to maintain going forward.

-Once I’ve sprayed the cleaning solution on to the area we’re working on, we then scrub the tile and grout to help break up the soiling and get it suspended in the cleaner.
-At that point, I use what’s known as a “tile spinner” to do the actual cleaning.
+Once we’ve sprayed the cleaning solution, we then scrub the tile and grout to help break up the soiling and get it suspended in the cleaner.
+At that point, we use what’s known as a “tile spinner” to do the actual deep cleaning.

 Tile Cleaning Vs. Coating Removal